kuldeepsingh0330/role_base_auth_springBoot/README.md

 If the credentials are not correct API return a message using Global Exception handling.

 # Features
-Role-based access control to APIs
+Role-based access control of API's

 Secure authentication with user credentials from Database